flenniken/statictea/templates/nimModuleIndex.md

 $$ endblock

 $$ # Show the dependency svg file.
 Wrap it with a do nothing link
-$$ # to prevent gitlab from showing the raw svg source when clicking on it.
+$$ # to prevent github from showing the raw svg source when clicking on it.
 [![Module Dependencies](staticteadep.svg)](#)

 $$ # Output module names and a short descrition.